mahynski/latex-jam/README.md

 $ cd latex-jam; git remote rm origin # Disconnect local copy from parent as best practice
 ~~~

+This is convenient for writing offline (not in a GitHub codespace).

+### As a Fork

+Alternatively, you can fork this repo and add the relevant images etc. for a specific project then begin editing in a codespace.
+This fork can be added as a aubtree to another project later, if desired.

 ### Templates

 You can start from scratch or find lots of useful templates on the internet.
 Here are a few suggestions to get started.
 Download one and place it in the `docs/` directory to get started.